sifferman/thesis/README.md

 ## About

-A thesis submitted in partial satisfaction of the requirements for the degree Master of Computer Engineering
+A Thesis submitted in partial satisfaction of the requirements for the degree Master of Science in Electrical and Computer Engineering

 * Ethan Sifferman
 * September 2023